Yaskawa-Global/SmartPendantSDK/docs/en/preset-files.md

 Some preset entries are common across presets types.
 These are:
 * `preset` - the type of preset in this dictionary.
 One of `tool`, `ethip-scanner` or `ethip-adapter`
 * `id` - this must be a unique identifier that is used by the software to identify this particular preset.
 The installer will use this to keep track of the presets installed.
 It is only used by the software and isn't shown to the user of the pendant normally.
-It is recommended to use a reverse domain style id, of the form <tld>.<company>.<departement>.<product> where <tld> is typically "com", "org", "edu", "gov" etc.  For example, Yaskawa might use "com.yaskawa.robotics.motosight.camera".
+It is recommended to use a reverse domain style id, of the form <tld>.<company>.<department>.<product> where <tld> is typically "com", "org", "edu", "gov" etc.  For example, Yaskawa might use "com.yaskawa.robotics.motosight.camera".
 (Note that is not related to an actual domain, so no web domain need be owned)
 * `vendor` - this is the name of the device vendor, as displayed on the pendant.
 As with all character strings, UTF-8 Unicode encoding is assumed.
 * `displayNames` - A name for the device (optionally in multiple languages).
 Will be displayed on the pendant as the preset name for selection when creating a new EtherNet/IP device.
 Used as the preset/pre-filled name for a new device upon creation, but truncated to 16 characters.
   As the Smart Pendant is a global product used in multiple languages, rather than a single string name, this is a dictionary where each field name is a language code and the value is the name that will be displayed when that language is in use.
 It is recommended to always have an `en` entry for English as a fall-back in case the file is used in a language region for which you didn't specify a translation.
 The entries should use ISO 639-1 two-letter language codes.